Kerry G. Johnson: Johnson's Judge Ketanji Brown Jackson caricature

-In 2005, he illustrated a coloring book for the American Physical Society about famous physicists.
+In 2005, he illustrated a coloring book about famous physicists for the American Physical Society.
 In 2005, he designed the official logo for the American Physical Society.

 In May 2008, he debuted his webcomic, Harambee Hills.
 Harambee Hills is a diverse webcomic that follows the life observations of Gerard and those of his modern African-American family, co-workers and wacky neighbors of Harambee Hills, a fictional suburban neighborhood outside Washington, D.C.
-The webcomic’s characters often provide commentary on pop culture, entertainment, sports and top news stories.
+The webcomic’s characters often provided commentary on pop culture, entertainment, sports and top news stories.

 He is the co-creator of the science-based teen superhero SPECTRA.
 Spectra, the main character, is also the mascot for Laserfest 2010, a yearlong celebration of the 50th anniversary of the laser.
 In 2011, Johnson worked with writer Rebecca Thompson and published their third comic book, Spectra, The Original Laserfest Superhero, for the PhysicsCentral.com web site.

-In 2012, he worked with author Nicolle Brazil and illustrated the book You Can't Move an Elephant in One Day.

 In August 2018, he was interviewed by Al Jazeera America regarding the 50th birthday of Peanuts comic strip.
 Franklin and he provided commentary on the status of modern-day African-American cartoonists.